AbhijeetNandvikar/AbhijeetNandvikar/README.md

 <h1> My name is Abhijeet Nandvikar</h1>
 <h3>I am a frontend developer form Mumbai</h3>

-- 🔭 I’m currently working as a freelance Web developer
+- 🔭 I’m currently working at Hackatrap Technologies Pvt.
+Ltd. as a Front-end developer

 - 🌱 I’m currently learning **more about Node.js**

 - 👨‍💻 All of my projects are available at [github.com/AbhijeetNandvikar](github.com/AbhijeetNandvikar)

-- 📝 Check out my blogs on [https://abhijeet-blogs.netlify.app/](https://abhijeet-blogs.netlify.app/)
+- 📝 Check out my blogs on [Hashnode](https://hashnode.com/@abhiNandvikar)

 - 📫 You can connect with me on **[twitter.com/AbhiNandvikar](https://twitter.com/AbhiNandvikar)**